tehn/isms/README.md

 (and)

-- lib management and extensibility
+- lib management and extensibility: suggested best practices, folder structure/etc
 - sane makefile
 - device management
-  - proper detection of grids/midi/etc (udev)
+  - proper detection of grids/midi/etc (udev) --- see norns device
 - optimization
   - sdl should probably have its own thread